-Monitoring Site Visits (MSVs) and Turnaround Site Visits (TSVs)
+Monitoring Site Visits (MSVs) and Targeted Site Visits (TSVs)

-The Massachusetts Department of Elementary and Secondary Education (DESE) uses two types of site visits to provide schools engaged in the turnaround process with formative feedback on where they are in implementing the four turnaround practices.
-While the primary purpose of these visits it to give information to schools, the Statewide System of Support uses data from these reports to guide our assistance efforts in districts and schools, and in research on effective practices in turnaround across the state.
+The Massachusetts Department of Elementary and Secondary Education (DESE) uses two types of site visits to provide schools engaged in a sustainable improvement process with formative feedback on where they are in implementing the four turnaround practices.
+While the primary purpose of these visits it to give information to schools, the Statewide System of Support uses data from these reports to guide our assistance efforts in districts and schools, and in research on effective practices in sustainable improvement across the state.
 In all cases, MSVs and TSVs are conducted by vendors selected by DESE through our procurement process.